robingenz/capacitor-firebase-authentication/README.md

 1. **What is the difference between the web implementation of this plugin and the Firebase JS SDK?**
    The web implementation of this plugin encapsulates the Firebase JS SDK and enables a consistent interface across all platforms.
    You can decide if you prefer to use the web implementation or the Firebase JS SDK.
+1. **What is the difference between the native and web authentication?**
+   For web authentication, the Firebase JS SDK is used.
+This only works to a limited extent on Android and iOS in the WebViews (see [here](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html)).
+   For native authentication, the native SDKs from Firebase, Google, etc. are used.
+   These offer all the functionalities that the Firebase JS SDK also offers on the web.
+   However, after a login with the native SDK, the user is only logged in on the native layer of the app.
+   If the user should also be logged in on the web layer, additional steps are required (see [here](https://github.com/robingenz/capacitor-firebase-authentication/blob/main/docs/firebase-js-sdk.md)).
 1. **How can I use this plugin with the Firebase JavaScript SDK?**
    See [here](https://github.com/robingenz/capacitor-firebase-authentication/blob/main/docs/firebase-js-sdk.md).